GluuFederation/docs-gg-prod/docs/source/tutorials/oidc-steppedup-auth-tutorial.md

      ![oidc-demo9](../img/oidc-demo9.png)

-1. Now just confirm that it is enabled successfully by checking your OP discovery endpoint `<your_op_server>/.well-known/openid-configuration`, it should show `otp` in `acr_values_supported` property.
+1. Now just confirm that it is enabled successfully by checking your OP discovery endpoint `<your_op_server>/.well-known/openid-configuration`, it should show `otp` in the `acr_values_supported` property.

 ## Gluu Gateway configuration (RP)

-In this demo, we are going to register and protect the whole upstream service(the website) using `gluu-openid-connect` plugin.
+In this demo, we are going to register and protect the whole upstream service (the website) using `gluu-openid-connect` plugin.
 We will register `/payments/??` path with the `OTP` ACR and for all other resources, the default `auth_ldap_server`.
 As a result, a request for `/payments`, will ask for an additional `OTP` authentication step to access the resource.

 !!!
 Note
     The GG UI is only available on localhost.
 Since it is on a remote machine, we need SSH port forwarding to reach the GG UI.
 Plugin configuration can be done either via REST calls or via the Gluu Gateway web interface.